Open-S2/open-vector-tile/vector-tile-spec/1.0.0/README.md

 ### 4.1.2.
 Open Vector Tile (OVT) Layer

 This is the new format for the Open Vector Tile spec.
 Similar to MVT, the tile consists of layers, but also contains a column cache to optimize data storage and access.

+#### 4.1.2.1.
+Vector Data

+The most common data stored in Vector Tiles are vector features.
+A feature is a collection of geometry and properties.
+The geometry is stored in the `geometry` field and the properties are stored in the `properties` field.
+You can learn more about the `Vector Layer` structure in section `4.3.`.

+#### 4.1.2.2.
+Elevation Data

+The elevation data is a collection of points in a grid format much like an image with an elevation variable attached to each point.
+You can learn more about the `Elevation Layer` structure in section `4.6.`.

+#### 4.1.2.3.
+Image Data

-You can learn more about the `Layer` structure in section 4.3.
+The image data is stored in the `image` field.
+This is a round-about way to group an image like WebP together with vector data.
+You can learn more about the `Image Layer` structure in section `4.7.`.

 ### 4.2.
 Column Cache